NoemiBuri/seminar/README.md

 ![Screenshot](vector_amount.JPG)

-The calculation of the triangle side magnitude is done by this formula:
+To calculate the triangle side magnitude the following formula is used:

 ![Screenshot](ts.JPG)

 ### 4. Triangle calculations
-In this part the point of intersection of the triangle heights at right angles to the point P are calculated.
-This point is called SPA for the component A (see *figure 3*), SPB for the component B and SPC for the component C. The vector reaching from the point P to the point SPA is called SPAP (SPBP for the component B and SPCP for the component C).
+In this part the points of intersection of the triangle heights at right angles to point P are calculated.
+This point is called SPA for the component A (see *Figure 3*), SPB for the component B and SPC for the component C. The vector from point P to point SPA is called SPAP (SPBP for the component B and SPCP for the component C).
-As a next step the distance from the point SPA to the triangle corner A is calculated.
-Out of this distance and the triangle height a the percent amount of the component A can be assessed.
+As a next step the distance from point SPA to the triangle corner A is calculated.
+With this distance and the corresponding triangle height the percentage of the component A can be assessed.
 The same is done for the components B and C.

 ![Screenshot](calculations.png)

-*figure 3 : point SPA and line SPAP*
+*Figure 3 : point SPA and line SPAP*
 ### 5. Plot
-In the final step of the script the mixing triangle is plotted as visible in *figure 3*.
-To achieve a proper overview only the calculation of the component A is visualized.
+In the final step of the script the mixing triangle is plotted as shown in *Figure 3*.
+To achieve a clear overview, only the calculation of the component A is visualized.
 If you wish you can easily add the visualisation of the other components by adding phb, phc, SPB and SPC to the plot.
 ## Output
-As output of the script you get the visualized mixing triangle as visible in *figure 3*.
+As output of the script you get the visualized mixing triangle as shown in *Figure 3*.
 Here you can check if your investigated sample (point P) lies within the mixing triangle.
 If this is not the case, you cannot perform the EMMA.
-If P lies within the triangle you can use the amount of the components A, B and C you get as the result of your EMMA.
+If P lies within the triangle, the percentages of the components A, B and C you get are the result of your EMMA.